77th Airmobile Brigade: Operations in Kharkiv Oblast (2024–present)

 In June 2024, it was reported that the brigade was positioned in the Kharkiv Oblast, and the next month it was reported that it was operating on the Kupiansk front.
 In October 2024, it was reported that the brigade was positioned on the Kupiansk front, amid Russian attempts to force the Oskil River.

 In November, it was reported that the units of the brigade were operating near the village of Kruhliakivka, where it was opposed by the 1st Guards Tank Regiment of Russia's Tamanskaya Division.
 The brigade remained on the Kupiansk front, specifically near Kruhliakivka, during November and December.

 In January 2025, it was reported that units of the brigade were operating near the village of Zahryzove, which is adjacent to Kruhliakivka.
 The same month it was reported that the brigade was responsible for holding the defense of part of the Oskil River.
 The brigade remained on the Kupiansk-Borova front in the Kharkiv Oblast throughout January and February.

 In February 2025, it was reported that units of the 77th Brigade were operating the village of Lozova, which is adjacent to Zahryzove.
 The brigade continued to operate on the Kupiansk-Borova front during March, April, and May 2025, including on the Oskil River.
 As of May, the front line in the brigade's area of responsibility had remained mostly static for several months.

-The brigade's personnel were involved in committing a war crime against civilians in late October and early November 2025.